France Travel Advisory 2025: Is It Safe to Travel to France Right Now?

-The U.S. State Department usually lists France at Level 1 or 2 (low to moderate caution)
+The U.S. State Department currently lists France at Level 1 or 2 (low to moderate caution)

-Register with the STEP program and carry backups of your passport and key documents
+Register for STEP (Smart Traveler Enrollment Program) and carry backups of your key documents

 Jessica: “Even in postcard-perfect places, things happen.
 Staying informed gives you options, which is exactly what you want when you’re far from home.”